Emphysema

 Skip Navigation

-Emphysema is a long-term (chronic), irreversible lung disease that occurs when the tiny air sacs in the lungs are damaged, usually as a result of long-term smoking.
-It causes difficulty breathing and shortness of breath that gets worse over time.
-Emphysema is often a type of chronic obstructive pulmonary disease (COPD).
+Emphysema is a long-term (chronic), irreversible lung disease that occurs when the tiny air sacs in the lungs are damaged and lose their stretch, usually as a result of long-term smoking.
+It causes difficulty breathing and shortness of breath that often gets worse over time.
+Emphysema is usually a type of chronic obstructive pulmonary disease (COPD).

-A rare type of emphysema is caused by the lack of a substance in the lungs called alpha-1 antitrypsin.
+A less common type of emphysema is caused by the lack of a substance in the lungs called alpha-1 antitrypsin.
 This type of emphysema is usually inherited.

 The Health Encyclopedia contains general health information.
 Not all treatments or services described are covered benefits for Kaiser Permanente members or offered as services by Kaiser Permanente.
 For a list of covered benefits, please refer to your Evidence of Coverage or Summary Plan Description.
 For recommended treatments, please consult with your health care provider.